catherinefxia/ucsd-cse8a-w20.github.io/index.md

 ## Basics

 - Podcasts: [coming soon]
-- Q&A Forum: [canvas]
+- Q&A Forum: Discussions on Canvas
-- Gradescope: [an invitation will be send with your first assignment]
+- Gradescope: [https://www.gradescope.com](https://www.gradescope.com) [an invitation will be send with your first assignment]
-- Readings/quizzes/drill assignments: Stepik [link soon]
+- Readings/quizzes/drill assignments: Stepik [link coming soon]

-On an average week in CSE8A, you can expect to spend 3 hours in lecture, 1 hour in discussion, 1 hour in lab section, 2 hours on reading, review, and programming practice, and 4 hours working on your programming projects (either at home or in the open lab hours).
+On an average week in CSE8A, you can expect to spend 3 hours in lecture, 1 hour in discussion, 1 hour in lab section, 2-3 hours on reading, review, and programming practice, and 3-5 hours working on your programming projects (either at home or in the open lab hours).
 If you find yourself spending dramatically more time than this, it's a good idea to contact the course staff and discuss more efficient strategies in office hours.